sohcheefung/G-Ventures/README.md

 # G-Ventures
 ### About
 This is my Final Year Project which is an indie game which focused on green awareness in terms of recycling in Malaysia.
 The main idea of this project is to teach, educate and increase school kids knowledge on recycling through an engaging gameplay mechanic.
+SIGG 2020 Gold Medal Award
 ### Platform
 Android
 ### Tools